 The KDRI is a continuous spectrum for any kind of donor (ECD and SCD) and allows for dividing the donor population into quintiles based on their KDRI.
 By the end of 2014, the KDRI was implemented by the OPTN[72].
 Indeed, as some transplant factors are not known at the time of transplant, the donor-only KDRI based on 10 donor factors has been implemented.

 All the mentioned donor scoring systems are shown in Table 1[73].
-Woodside et al[74] examined the SRTR data from 2002 to 2010, and applying the KDRI, they found that kidneys belonging to the same KDRI quintile had similar outcomes independently of their belonging to ECD or SCD.
+Woodside et al[74] examined the SRTR data from 2002 to 2010, and applying the KDRI, they found that kidneys belonging to the same KDRI quintile had similar outcomes independent of their belonging to ECD or SCD.
 However, ECD kidneys had a higher discard rate.

 The use of the KDRI was further validated by several studies.
 Jun et al[75] examined the use of the KDRI in donors with acute kidney injury (AKI) and found a good correlation between KDRI quintiles and graft outcomes.